History of Gary Player in Timeline

 In 2000, Golf Digest magazine ranked Gary Player as the eighth greatest golfer of all time.

-In 2003, Gary Player was the non-playing captain of the International Team for the Presidents Cup, which ended in a tie.
-The event was held on a course he designed.
+In 2003, Gary Player served as the non-playing captain of the International Team for the Presidents Cup, which was held at The Links at Fancourt, a course he designed.
+The event ended in a tie.

-In 2003, the Senior Open Championship became a Champions Tour major, though it was previously on the European Seniors Tour.
+In 2003, the Senior Open Championship was recognised as a Champions Tour major.

-In 2005, Gary Player was reappointed as captain for the Presidents Cup, where his team lost to the Americans.
+In 2005, Gary Player was reappointed as captain for the Presidents Cup, but his team lost to the Americans.

 March 2006: "Gary Player – A Global Journey" Exhibition Launched

-As of March 2006, the "Gary Player – A Global Journey" exhibition was launched by the World Golf Hall of Fame.
+As of March 2006, The "Gary Player – A Global Journey" exhibition was launched by the Hall of Fame.

 July 2007: Allegations of Drug Use in Golf

-In July 2007, at the Open Championship, Gary Player made statements about the use of performance-enhancing drugs in golf, alleging that at least ten players were "taking something".
+In July 2007, at the Open Championship golf tournament, Gary Player made statements about the use of performance-enhancing drugs in golf, alleging that at least ten players were "taking something."

-In 2007, Gary Player and Jack Nicklaus were appointed to captain their respective teams again in Canada at the Presidents Cup; the United States won.
+In 2007, Gary Player and Jack Nicklaus captained their respective teams again in Canada, with the United States winning the Presidents Cup.

 April 2009: Last Masters Appearance